 Conduct That May Constitute Disability Discrimination

-- Decline to choose a person for promotion, training or other special work-related program, either in the context of a new hiring or with a current employee;
+- Decline to choose a person for promotion, training or another special work-related program, either in the context of a newly hired employee or with a current employee

-Some personnel actions taken against disabled employees, however, even some taken because of the employee’s disability, do not constitute unlawful discrimination.
-For instance:
+Some personnel actions were taken against disabled employees, however, even some taken because of the employee’s disability, do not constitute unlawful discrimination.

 The Duty to Accommodate

 In addition to prohibiting acts of discrimination, FEHA also requires employers to affirmatively offer reasonable accommodations to disabled employees if doing so will enable them to perform the essential, job-related tasks of their position.